-Car title loans are becoming more and more common these days since financial institutions have limited lending and require a lot of paper work before sanctioning a loan.
-Car loans, on the other hand, are easy to get and do not require a lot of paper work.
-At the same time, this process is more risky and one may end up losing the car.
-These small emergency loans come with a three digit interest rate against a very nominal amount determined by the lender to be paid in 30 days.
+Car title loans are becoming more and more common these days since financial institutions have limited lending and require a lot of paperwork before sanctioning a loan.
+Car loans, on the other hand, are easy to get and do not require a lot of paperwork.
+At the same time, this process is riskier and one may end up losing the car.
+These small emergency loans come with a three-digit interest rate against a very nominal amount determined by the lender to be paid in 30 days.
 In most estates there are no specific laws hence disabling any cap on the interest rate paid by borrowers.
 In recent times, to minimize the amount of fraud and risk, the government in the United States has started implementing rules for some states.

 Documents required for car title loans